 In the opening match of the five-game limited-overs series, Pakistan required 10 to win with two wickets in hand when Bankstown fast bowler Brad Simpson rose to the occasion to break the defences of the last two batsmen and dismiss the visitors for 199.

-Simpson finished with the respectable figures of 3-51 from nine overs, and together with Campbelltown-Camden leg-spinner Tanveer Sangha (3-37), as well as Randwick Petersham left-arm orthodox spinner and Australian captain Mac Jenkins (2-49), the NSW trio had a hand in eight of the ten Pakistan wickets.
+Simpson finished with the respectable figures of 3-51 from nine overs, and together with Campbelltown-Camden leg-spinner Tanveer Sangha (3-37), as well as Randwick Petersham left-arm orthodox spinner Mac Jenkins (2-49), the NSW trio had a hand in eight of the ten Pakistan wickets.
 The other two scalps were run out.

 Australia batted first at the newly developed Junction Oval complex and set Pakistan 209 to win.
 Victorian batsman Yash Pednekar top-scored for the hosts with 55 from 61 balls.